Playing An Animation¶

 Note the transform channels: rotate action only have Rotation channels, and scale action only have Scaling channels.
 This is important to properly blend those actions later on, as having the same channels on both (even without an actual transform) may not have the expected result in the end.

-Now, go to the Logic Bricks Area and do the following setup:
+Now, go to the Logic Bricks Editor and do the following setup:

 Add two Keyboard Sensor through the dropdown menu named Add Sensor.

 Add two AND Controller through the dropdown menu named Add Controller.

 Add two Action Actuator through the dropdown menu named Add Actuator.

 Connect each brick by dragging and dropping one insert into another.

 On the Keyboard Sensor, rename both, respectively, to rotate and scale, and set the field Key to, respectively, A and S.

 On the Action Actuator, rename both, respectively, to rotate and scale, set the playback type to Loop Stop, the value to its respective actions, End Frame to 50 and Layer to, respectively, 0 and 1.